alshdavid/mach/README.md

 ## Installation

-You can install Mach from npm or directly as a [binary](.docs/install.md)
+You can install Mach from npm or get the latest binary from the github [releases](https://github.com/alshdavid/mach/releases/latest)

 ```bash
 npm install @alshdavid/mach